Minoo-Kim/ScrapeClassifyML/README.md

 Input: a JSON file formatted as detailed above.

 Output: command line output(s) determining whether the content of the tracked fields remain the same or if they're changed by an external host.
-This ultimately allows the internal system know whether to keep the old information or to request additional human supervision.
+If the content is changed, the script automaitcally outputs the new content which can be integrated with a crawler to reduce human supervision in "refresh updates".

 Note: all entities should be mapped through an ID